 - i.
 Only 76.79% of the Shareholding of Promoter & Promoter Group is in dematerialised form.
 However, as per SEBI circular No. SEBI/Cir/ISD/05/2011 & Regulation 31(2) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, 100 % Shareholding of Promoter & Promoter Group has to be in dematerialised form. - ii.
-There was a delay in holding the Board Meeting and the Audit Committee Meeting for the last quarter of the Financial Year ended 31.03.2019 as per Regulation 33 of the SEBI (LODR), Regulation 2015 and consequently, the Company has paid penalty of ₹ 4,48,400 to the BSE and ₹ 4,48,400 to the National Stock Exchange of India. - iii.
-There was a delay in furnishing prior intimation of meeting of the Board of Directors for the meeting convened on 22.10.2019 as per Regulation 29(2)(3) of the SEBI (LODR), Regulation 2015 and consequently the Company has paid penalty of ₹ 11,800/- to the BSE and ₹ 11,800/- to the National Stock Exchange of India.
+The Company had not submitted disclosure of Related Party Transaction within 30 days from the date of publication of its standalone and consolidated financial results as per Regulation 23 sub-regulation 9 of SEBI (LODR), Regulation, 2015. - iii.
+There were only four directors on Board, however as per Regulation 17 of SEBI (LODR), Regulation, 2015, the Company was required to appoint six directors on its Board.
+The Company had complied with the provision of Regulation 17 of SEBI (LODR), Regulation, 2015, with effect from 06.02.2021.